An Arabic independent non-profit online quarterly concerned with translating English fiction

 Albawtaka Review depends on some of the most prestigious anthologies of English fiction such as The Best American Short Stories, The O. Henry Prize Stories, The Guardian Review Book of Short Stories, The Granta Book of the Irish Short Story, New Stories from the South, and The Pushcart Prize: Best of the Small Presses as well as some of the highly respectable reviews published in the world such as The New Yorker, Ploughshares, Timothy McSweeney's, Granta, Kwani, The Walrus, The Atlantic Monthly, Harper's Magazine, Zoetrope: All-Story, StoryQuarterly, Prospect Magazine, The Yale Review, Harvard Review, New Welsh Review, Callaloo, Other Voices, The Virginia Quarterly Review, and The Missouri Review.

-One of Albawtaka Review’s goal is to present a panoramic view of contemporary English literature - no one style is advocated over another.
+One of Albawtaka Review’s goals is to present a panoramic view of contemporary English literature - no one style is advocated over another.
 The review appreciates works of fiction that would reveal something unprecedented about humanity, that would share with readers feelings identified by all people, raw sensations that have not witnessed sophistication.
 The review is especially interested in works that take on humane issues by making the invisible seen, that give voice to the voiceless - works that impart message form through aesthetic experience.

 Writers’ colors, class, race, ethnicity, age, physical ability, gender, national identity, and religious affiliation do not determine the editor's choice in any way.
 Albawtaka Review does not and will not adopt any political agenda whatsoever.
 The review advocates a liberal approach towards literature, life and the world, as it strongly believes in sexual and religious freedoms.
 It stands by lesbian, gay, bisexual, and transgender's humane rights, stressing on creating, through fiction, a world of equality and respect.